Redevelopment planning in final stages

-DevelopmentWA has commenced planning for the redevelopment of the former TAFE site in close collaboration with the City of Fremantle and Department of Communities.
+DevelopmentWA is in the final stages of planning for the redevelopment of the former TAFE site, in close collaboration with the City of Fremantle and the Department of Communities.

 The redevelopment of the former TAFE site will include: